|Nutritional Guidelines (per serving)|

 Yorkshire puddings are also a very versatile dish and do not have to be simply alongside a Sunday roast.
 Use then as a vehicle for other dishes such as a Toad in the Hole (filled with sausages) or fill with a tasty chili or stew.
 Puddings are also lovely cold with a little jam or Golden Syrup; their uses are endless.

 - Pinch of salt

-- 2 tbsp. lard, beef dripping or vegetable oil
+- 2 tablespoon lard (or beef dripping or vegetable oil)

-- Cook until golden brown-approx 20 minutes.
-If you have any batter left then repeat the last step again until all the batter is used up.
+If you have any batter left, then repeat until all the batter is used up.

 In Yorkshire in the north of England, the pudding is traditionally served with gravy as a starter dish followed by the meat and vegetables.
 Nowadays, though, smaller puddings cooked in muffin tins are served alongside meat and vegetables on the same plate.

 Yorkshire Puddings do not reheat well, becoming brittle and dry.